-He is a founding member of both the public policy and maritime law practices of K&L Gates, each consistently ranked nationally as among the best, most effective, and highly regarded in the United States.
-Manny is personally ranked as one of the country’s top lawyers in both maritime law and in government affairs by Best Lawyers in America, Super Lawyers, and Legal 500.
-In addition, in its 30th year anniversary edition, Legal Times newspaper recognized him as “one of the greatest Washington lawyers of the past 30 years,” a “legal visionary,” who helped turn Washington, D.C.’s legal and lobbying community into an international powerhouse.
-From 2005–2019 he has been named a “Top Lobbyist” by The Hill newspaper based on surveys of members of Congress and staff.
+Manny opened the Washington, D.C. office of Seattle’s Preston firm in June 1973 and guided its growth to more than 140 people at the time of its merger into K&L Gates in 2007.
+He is a founder of both the public policy and maritime law practices of K&L Gates, each consistently ranked nationally as among the best, most effective, and highly regarded in the United States.
+Manny is personally ranked in both maritime law and in government affairs by Best Lawyers in America, Super Lawyers, and The Legal 500.
+For fifteen consecutive years he has been named a “Top Lobbyist” by The Hill newspaper based on surveys of members of Congress and staff.
+In its 30th year anniversary edition, Legal Times newspaper recognized him as “one of the greatest Washington lawyers of the past 30 years,” a “legal visionary,” who helped turn Washington, D.C.'s legal and lobbying community into an international powerhouse.
 In 2020 Chambers USA ranked him in the top band of three lawyers nationally in Government Relations and in the top band of five lawyers in Transportation: Shipping/Maritime: Regulatory.

-Prior to joining the firm, he was counsel to the U.S. Senate Committee on Commerce and chief counsel to its Merchant Marine and Foreign Commerce Subcommittees, where he had lead staff responsibility for the enactment of thirty-two public laws.
-Included was major legislation relating to vessel construction and operation, oil spill prevention, vessel traffic systems, recreational boat safety, Coast Guard, and Maritime Administration programs.
+Prior to joining the firm, Manny was counsel to the U.S. Senate Committee on Commerce and chief counsel to its Merchant Marine and Foreign Commerce Subcommittees, where he had lead staff responsibility for the enactment of thirty-two public laws.
+Included was major legislation relating to vessel construction and operation, oil spill prevention, vessel traffic systems, recreational boat safety, Coast Guard, Maritime Administration and Federal Maritime Commission programs.